 Harsh- There have been more than 1 situations that tried to curb me down.
 In 2011, during the launch of Google Algorithm updates or Panda updates, our traffic dropped to 40-50%.
 Our entire blogging community started to panic.
 That was the time I started to consider other alternative career options for myself.
-But then I realised that google can still be reliable.
+But then I realized that google can still be reliable.
 I might not be doing what I am supposed to.
-Eventually, I started to introspect my actions that helped me realise the value of SML.
+Eventually, I started to introspect my actions that helped me realize the value of SML.

 Que- How do you manage your time and strike a balance between your personal and professional life?